 If you have an unusually shaped or very small roof, solar panel size may be an issue.
 With a large roof area that gets plenty of sunlight, you should be able to use the typical residential solar panel size of approximately 65 inches by 40 inches.
 Although there are some variations in the industry, most solar panels are about this size.
 And the great thing is, solar panel efficiency has never been better.

 Knowing the answers to the questions above will help you determine how many solar panels your home most likely will need to meet your energy needs.
-Next, talk to a professional at POWERHOME Solar to find out how much you can save with solar energy.
-Fill out the form below or contact us at 800-765-2715, and one of our solar representatives will help you determine what is the best solar panel installation for your needs.
+Next, talk to a professional at POWERHOME SOLAR to find out how much you can save with solar energy.
+Contact us at 800-765-2715, and one of our solar representatives will help you determine what is the best solar panel installation for your needs.